ngiann/ConvolvedGaussianProcessesExperiments/README.md

 ```
 map(size, [edfractions, masses, accretions, centroids, posterior])
 ```
-As aforementioned, we see that there are 64 candidate masses (64 rows) and 3 candidate eddington fractions (3 columns).
+We see that all matrices have 64 rows (that correspond to the 64 candidate masses) and and 3 rows (that correspond to the 3 candidate eddington fractions).

 Each entry in matrix `posterior` contains the posterior probability of a particular combination of mass and eddingtonfraction.
 The elements in matrix `posterior` correspond to the elements in the matrices `masses`, `accretions`, `centroids`,  and `edfractions`.